zerynth/docs-v3/docs/demos/4zerobox/Hello_4ZeroBox.md

 # Hello 4ZeroBox

-In this tutorial, we will demonstrate how to get the 4ZeroBox up and running starting with the famous Hello Zerynth example.
+In this tutorial, we will demonstrate how to get the 4ZeroBox up and running starting with the Hello Zerynth example.

 In this example, we will be using: